cfpb/design-system/docs/pages/forms.md

           * There’s no single place for users to go back and edit their data

           * Not a natural fit for non-linear processes like looping, adding and removing
-      - variation_name: "Option 3: Accordion"
+      - variation_name: 'Option 3: Accordion'
         variation_description: >-
           All sections on a single page, but each new section only appears once the previous section has been completed.
 Done well, option 3 is a